Wyamio/Wyam.Web/Input/getting-started/configuration.md

 ## <a name="nuget"></a>NuGet Packages

 Any NuGet packages you specify in preprocessor directives are installed and then scanned for modules which are made available to the main configuration body.
+By default, Wyam will attempt to match requested packages with those on disk and will use the disk-based package when available.
+To force it to use a specific version (and download and install it if necessary), use the `--version <version>` flag.
+To force it to always download and install the latest available version on the package feed, use the `--latest` flag.

 Note that many modules require their package to be installed before they can be used.
 For example, to make use of the [Markdown](/modules/markdown) module, you must install the `Wyam.Modules.Markdown` package.
 To do this, you would add the following to your configuration file (the `-p` indicates this is a prerelease package, which currently applies to all the Wyam packages):